 How Can The TAP® 3 Help Me?

 Based on the same principle as cardiopulmonary resuscitation (CPR), the TAP 3 was designed to keep the airway open to allow for air to pass.
 The TAP 3 holds the lower jaw in a forward position so that it does not shift nor fall open during the night.
 This prevents the soft tissue of the throat from collapsing and obstructing the airway to reduce snoring and improve breathing.
 The TAP is the only mandibular device that can be adjusted by the patient or practitioner while in the mouth.
-Most patients experience relief the very first night they wear their TAP.
-Nine in 10 patients wear the device all night, every night, making the TAP a highly effective solution.
+Most patients experience relief the very first night they wear their TAP 3.
+Nine out of ten patients wear the device all night, every night, making the TAP 3 a highly effective solution.

 Find a Good Night's Rest Tonight